Andy Roddick: 2008: Series of injuries

-Roddick was forced to pull out of the French Open due to a shoulder injury.
-After a visit to a doctor in New York, it was determined this was nothing more than an inflammation of the rotator cuff.
-His first tournament after the shoulder injury was the Artois Championship, his annual Wimbledon preparation, where he was the defending champion.
+Roddick was forced to pull out of the French Open due to a shoulder injury (later diagnosed as an inflammation of the rotator cuff).
+His first tournament after the shoulder injury was the Artois Championship, where he was the defending champion.
 Roddick defeated Mardy Fish and Andy Murray, before losing to eventual champion Rafael Nadal in the semifinals.
-At Wimbledon, Roddick was beaten by Serbia's Janko Tipsarević in the second round.
+At Wimbledon, Roddick was beaten by Janko Tipsarević in the second round.
 This was his earliest exit at Wimbledon.
 Roddick was beaten at the Rogers Cup in the third round by Marin Čilić.
 He was then forced to pull out of the Cincinnati Masters following a neck injury, which he said may have been caused by a poor sleeping posture.
-He stated in an interview that the neck injury had nothing to do with his shoulder injury.
-Roddick did not participate in the 2008 Summer Olympics, but chose to concentrate on the US Open.
-Roddick then played in the smaller hard-court tournaments in the US Open Series, including those at Los Angeles and Washington, D.C.
-At the Countrywide Classic in Los Angeles, Roddick lost to Juan Martín del Potro in the final.

-At the US Open, Roddick defeated Fabrice Santoro in the first round.
-Roddick then won his next three matches against Ernests Gulbis, Andreas Seppi, and Fernando González.
+At Los Angeles, Roddick lost to Juan Martín del Potro in the final.
+At the US Open, Roddick defeated Fabrice Santoro, Ernests Gulbis, Andreas Seppi, and Fernando González.
 In the quarterfinals, Roddick lost to No. 3 Novak Djokovic, bringing his head-to-head record with Djokovic to 1–2.

-Roddick captured his 26th ATP title in Beijing at the China Open in September.
-He defeated Dudi Sela of Israel in the final.
+Roddick captured his 26th ATP title in Beijing at the China Open in September, beating Dudi Sela in the final.
 In the third round of the Madrid Masters, he lost to Gaël Monfils in three sets.
 Two weeks later, Roddick reached the quarterfinals of the Paris Masters by defeating Gilles Simon, before losing to Jo-Wilfried Tsonga.
 Due to his performance in the tournament, Roddick qualified for the season-ending Tennis Masters Cup.
 At the Masters Cup in Shanghai, he played Andy Murray in his first round-robin match and lost.
 He was then scheduled to play Roger Federer, but retired due to an ankle injury and was replaced by Radek Štěpánek.